 Texas Tech Football Isn’t Desperate Enough to Hire Art Briles

-Matt Wells isn't the guy moving forward; the silence of the administration since the win over Kansas has been striking.
+Is Matt Wells the guy moving forward?
+The silence of the administration since the win over Kansas has been pretty stark.
 There have been zero updates to his health after testing positive for COVID-19 except for a press release saying one of the cases still considered active in the athletic department.

 12 Random Masked Rider Facts